Vinograd-j/arcade-games/README.md

 4. Use `cd build` to go into the created folder.

 5. Write: `cmake -G "MinGW Makefiles" -DBUILD_SHARED_LIBS=ON ..`.
 You can write OFF in the `BUILD_SHARED_LIBS` option, then the SFML library will be built as static. ( SFML library will be downloaded automatically ).
+###### You can use flag `MOVE_SYSTEM_LIBS=ON/OFF`. in order to move the necessary system dll files to the bin folder.
+This is necessary in cases where you want to give a build to another person who does not have MinGW and, accordingly, does not have these system libraries installed.

-6. Now you can compile the project using `mingw32-make`.
+7. Now you can compile the project using `mingw32-make`.
 The executable file will be in arcade-games/bin

 You have to download the MinGW compiler, which recomended by SFML.
 [MinGW x64](https://github.com/brechtsanders/winlibs_mingw/releases/download/13.1.0-16.0.5-11.0.0-msvcrt-r5/winlibs-x86_64-posix-seh-gcc-13.1.0-mingw-w64msvcrt-11.0.0-r5.7z "MinGW x64 link") and [MinGW x32](https://github.com/brechtsanders/winlibs_mingw/releases/download/13.1.0-16.0.5-11.0.0-msvcrt-r5/winlibs-i686-posix-dwarf-gcc-13.1.0-mingw-w64msvcrt-11.0.0-r5.7z "MinGW x32 link")